jfix/kv3-doc/UserGuide/source/Export_iLibrary_Rules.rst

 IGOs are identified by the IGO property.

 R109 ISSN/eISSN
 ---------------

-The ``prism:issn`` property is set to the item�s issn from the manifestation of the print format:
+The ``prism:issn`` property is set to the item's ISSN from the manifestation of the print format:

 * PDF manifestation first
 * If no PDF format exist, use EPUB